christianb93/openstack-labs/roles/octavia_controlplane/README.md

 * mq_node - the node on which RabbitMQ is running
 * rabbitmq_password - password of the RabbitMQ user
 * amphora_image_url - URL of the Amphora image to use
+* lb_port_mtu - the MTU to use for the port that we create to access the load balancer network

 Dependencies
 ------------